Around the world in 97 days…

 - volunteered with kids in the Galapagos teaching music and English [explore experience]

-- watched a tango show in Buenos Aires
+- watched a tango show and had a tango lesson in Buenos Aires

 - had fun working on a farm in Uruguay cattle ranching [explore experience]